|

 My Pistons and our Coach chose the right evening to

-put together a good solid performance against the Magic
+put together a good solid performance against the

-, accurately reflecting our President's State
+in our Palace, accurately reflecting our

-of the Union Address to a joint Session of our Congress
+of the Union Address to a joint Session of our

-a few hundreds of miles away out East in our Nation's
+a few hundreds of miles away out East in our

 Capital.

-Last night at Dallas, against one of the best teams in NBA,
+Dallas, against one of the best teams in NBA,

-the Pistons excelled, despite the loss
+the Pistons excelled, despite the loss.

-Kids, when defending shots, do raise your arms; don't just
+Kids, when defending shots, do raise your arms;

-approach and observe; once in a while, we might foul, but
+approach and observe; once in a while, we might

-we'll also block and obscure the view and might gain a lot!
+we'll also block and obscure the view and might gain

-Coach Cheeks, last night in the third, for the first time this
+Coach Cheeks, last night in the third, for the first

-season, you found the perfect recipe on how to blend Kyle
+season, you found the perfect recipe on how to blend

-and Josh with some of the more experienced kids with the
+and Josh with some of the more experienced kids with

-right balance to help and support them enough to contribute
+right balance to help and support them enough to

 their best.
 Keep the sticky note handy.
-It will serve the team
+It will

 well on the way to the top!

-If one can admire so much the effort and the performance
+If one can admire so much the

-of a team, even on the losing side, then this team is surely
+of a team, even on the losing side, then this team

 destined for great things.